Improving semi-device-independent randomness certification by entropy accumulation: Methods

-We do not wish to assume the prepared states above to be completely characterised, nor do we wish to assume that the dimension of Eve's system is known.
-Instead, we will assume only knowledge about the overlaps (non-orthogonality) between the states.
-For two preparations, this allows using two fixed qubit states in the SDP without loss of generality, because unitary rotations of the state pair will not affect the optimum, and Eve will not gain any extra information by extending the measurements beyond the two-dimensional span of the pair \cite{rusca2019}.
-In our case we consider three states, which means that Eve's maximal useful dimensionality will not exceed a qutrit space.
+We consider frameworks with the lowest device characterisation as possible in a semi-device-independent manner.
+Concretely, we consider that the measurement device is completely uncharacterised, and assume pure state preparations with known overlaps.
+For two pure state preparations, this allows using two fixed qubit states in the semidefinite program without loss of generality, because unitary rotations of the state pair will not affect the optimum, and Eve will not gain any extra information by extending the measurements beyond the two-dimensional span of the pair \cite{rusca2019}.
+In our case we consider three pure states, which means that Eve's maximal useful dimensionality will not exceed a qutrit space.
 Hence, we need to assume that the three prepared states span a three-dimensional space.
 That is, the third state is

 for $\ket{\psi_2}$ in \eqref{eq:third_state} having support on the bi-dimensional space spanned by $\ket{\psi_0}$ and $\ket{\psi_1}$ in \eqref{eq:states10}, and $\ket{2}$ has only support on an additional orthogonal dimension, such that $\braket{\psi_x|2}=0$ $\forall x$.
 One can see that, if both overlaps $|\braket{\tilde{\psi}_2|\psi_0}|^{2}$ and $|\braket{\tilde{\psi}_2|\psi_1}|^{2}$ are simultaneously fixed to be